 Could Detract Authority – Not properly vetting and editing a guest blogger can result in low-quality content.
 Google has cracked down on guest blogging and your organic rank will deteriorate as a result of publishing thin and irrelevant content on your website.
 This is not to mention the damage to your reputation may occur among your followers.
 All content you publish on your site is viewed as an endorsement by your brand for that material.

-Hard to Integrate – While providing a fresh perspective to your content may benefit your blog, you may sometimes find it hard to fit foreign content into your existing blog.
+Hard to Integrate – While providing a fresh perspective to your content may benefit your blog, you may sometimes find it hard to fit foreign content into your existing blog especially if the guest isn’t familiar with the bloggers guide to copyright because it’s your website that will take the hit if anything goes wrong.
 Your content marketing strategy is designed to nurture leads and guide visitors through your sales funnel.
 Incorporating external content into your conversion funnel will be difficult without providing strict guidelines for guest bloggers to follow.

 Content Syndication – Most webmasters typically require exclusive publishing rights to all guest blog posts.
 The logic is simple- you don’t want another website outranking you for the same exact material.
 But sometimes exclusive content doesn’t always remain exclusive and all control is left up to the bloggers not to republish their own work.
 Hosting duplicate content may result in a penalty for your website and it’s difficult for search engines to determine the original source for indexation.